RupiahChain/concepts/README.md

 RupiahChain is an application for exchanging Cryptocurrencies to Paper Money or vice versa from Banknotes to Cryptocurrencies Anonymously.
 No KYC and no transaction limits.

 ## Features
 We have many features.
 We support many blockchain, many digital wallets and many banks for paper money payment methods.
-And yes we open 24 hours in a day and 7 days in a week
+All our transactions are automatic, And yes we open 24 hours in a day and 7 days in a week.

 **Blockchain Supported**
 - [ ] 5ire